rallekralle11/Tinyreflow/README.md

 # Tinyreflow
-Inspired by afterearthltd's reflow plate, but using fewer and simpler components.
+Inspired by afterearthltd's reflow plate, but using fewer and simpler, THT components.

 Everything but the arduino code is done, but the board hasn't been manufactured yet.